ligato/site/content/cnf/cnf-def.md

     </div>
 </div>

-__Load Balancer__
+__Load Distribution__

 An inherent property of cloud native networking is service scalability and resiliency.
-In this scenario, a CNF load balancer directs traffic to a bank of application service pods.
-In another example, a CNF acts as a policy-driven forwarder to steer traffic towards a specific application pod.
-While it is true that load balancing and policy-driven forwarding can be achieved today using existing methods, the introduction of high-volume, process-intensive traffic workloads will necessitate a CNF with requisite data plane functions and scale.
+In this scenario, a CNF can act as a load balancer directing traffic to back-end pods supporting a K8s service, or as a policy-based forwarder for steering traffic to a specific application pod.
+While it is true that both functions can be achieved with kube-proxy, a CNF might be a better fit playing the role of ingress or loadbalancer for multiple reasons: better throughput, flexible load distribution and observability.
+It also provides a "face" to this function vital to K8s service access.

 __Enhanced Cluster Networking__